LordNoteworthy/windows-internals/books/Windows NT Device Driver Development.md

 * Drivers that transfer at least a page of data or more at a time usually perform best when they use Direct I/O. Although the I/O Manager locks the pages in memory for the duration of the transfer, Direct I/O avoids the overhead of recopying the data to an intermediate buffer.
 Using Direct I/O for large transfers also prevents tying up large amounts of system pool.
 * Most DMA drivers want to use Direct I/O. Drivers for packet-based DMA devices want to use it because this allows them to easily get the physical base address and length of the fragments that comprise the data buﬀer.
 Drivers for "common buffer" OMA devices want to use it to avoid the overhead of an additional copy operation.
 * Characteristics of Direct I/O, Buffered IO, and Neither IO: <p align="center"><img src="https://i.imgur.com/MonNsxh.png"  width="500px" height="auto"></p>
-* Windows N uses I/O function codes to identify the specific I/O operation that will take place on a particular file object.
+* Windows NT uses I/O function codes to identify the specific I/O operation that will take place on a particular file object.
 Like most operating systems,
 * Windows NT I/O function codes are divided into major and minor I/O functions.
 Both appear in the IRP in the driver's I/O Stack location.
 Major function codes are defined with symbols starting __IRP_MJ__ .
 Some of the more common major I/O function codes include the following:
 	- `IRP_MJ_CREATE`: creates a new file object by accessing an existing device or file, or by creating a new file =>  `CreateFile ()`.
 	- `IRP_MJ_CLOSE`: closes a previously opened file object => `CloseHandle()`.